These fast food places, restaurants will be open on Christmas Day 2022

 Noodles

-Select Noodles locations will be open; you can check stores hours here.
+Select Noodles locations will be open; you can check store hours here.

 Panera Bread